MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Set up staging environments in Azure App Service

-To ensure that all instances of the slot are warmed up before being swapped and eliminate downtime, deploy an app to a slot first and then swap it into production.
+Ensure that all instances of the slot are warmed up before being swapped and eliminate downtime.
+Deploy an app to a slot first and then swap it into production.
 The traffic redirection is seamless.
 No requests are dropped because of swap operations.

 Learn more about [Subscription - AzureApplicationService (Set up staging environments in Azure App Service)](/azure/app-service/deploy-staging-slots).